checkout/checkout-sdk-net/README.md

 * For Previous account systems (ABC): `CHECKOUT_PREVIOUS_PUBLIC_KEY` & `CHECKOUT_PREVIOUS_SECRET_KEY`

 ## Telemetry
-Request telementry is enabled by default in the .NET SDK.
+Request telemetry is enabled by default in the .NET SDK.
 Request latency is included in the telemetry data.
-Recording the request latency allows Checkout.com to continuously monitor and imporove the merchant experience.
+Recording the request latency allows Checkout.com to continuously monitor and improve the merchant experience.

 Request telemetry can be disabled by opting out during CheckoutSdk builder step:
 ```